nirav74/content-ops-starter/content/pages/index.md

       subtitle:
         textAlign: center
   - title:
-      text: List of features here
+      text: The Autonomous Supply Chain
       color: text-primary
       styles:
         self:
           textAlign: center
       type: TitleBlock
-    subtitle: Featured items section subtitle
+    subtitle: Leveraging automation to take on manual and repetitive tasks
     items:
-      - title: Feature Item One
+      - title: Resilience
         tagline: This is the tagline
         subtitle: This is the item subtitle
         text: |
-          Follow the tutorial to build your first Netlify Create site.
+          3.6%
+          Additional growth captured by more resilient companies

+          Source:: Accenture
         image:
           url: /images/abstract-feature1.svg
           altText: Placeholder Image